DePaul University College of LAS > Admission & Aid > Graduate Admission >

 Most graduate programs will review your application and contact you with a decision within four to six weeks after the admission review process begins.
 All students will be contacted via postal service regardless of the decision you receive.

 Once you have been admitted to a graduate program, you will receive an email with additional information needed for the I-20 request process.

 To receive an I-20, you must submit the following to the graduate admission office:

-International students currently in the U.S. with an F1 or J1 visa will also need to submit copies of their current I-20 and I-24 card.
-The Transfer Release Form must be completed by your current institution and submitted to the Office for International Students and Scholars.
+International students currently in the U.S. with an F1 or J1 visa will also need to submit copies of their current I-20 and I-94 card.
+The Transfer Release Form must be completed by your current institution and submitted to the International Student & Scholar Services.